- Highest & Best

 Billionaire Barry Sternlicht says a shortage of schools is hindering Miamiās ability to lure new residents.

-While Miamiās growth in wealth and population is far from over, itās slower than it should be because there arenāt enough schools to accommodate it, Sternlicht, chairman and CEO of Starwood Capital Group, said in a Bloomberg Television interview.
+Miamiās growth in wealth and population, while not over, is slower than it should be because there arenāt enough schools to accommodate it, Sternlicht, chairman and CEO of Starwood Capital Group, said in a Bloomberg Television interview.

 āThere are a lot of companies that would move down if they could get their employeesā kids into schools, which is impossible,ā said Sternlicht, who moved his own firmās headquarters from Connecticut to Miami Beach in 2018.

-Schools have become a sore point for the thousands whoāve moved to Miami in recent years, Bloomberg reported.
-Waiting lists for a handful of elite private institutions grow ever longer, and efforts to lure new schools to the area have so far been unsuccessful.
+Schools have become a major pain point for Miamiās newcomers.
+Waiting lists for a handful of elite private institutions keep growing, and efforts to lure new schools to the area have so far been unsuccessful.

-That said, Sternlicht too has had a brush with office misfortune in the region.
+Sternlicht himself isnāt immune to Miamiās office struggles.
 Last month, Starwood sold a four-building portfolio of offices outside Fort Lauderdale for $45Mā a big loss from the $82 million that his firm paid to acquire the properties in 2015.

 No Longer a Seinfeld Punchline.
 Boca isā¦Cool?